 Once you have your sections trimmed, you simply sew each section together.
 I have found that leaving the paper on for the section assembly will help to keep your pieces properly aligned.

 Once you’ve completed the assembly of your Pinetree Forest Quilt Block – the sky is the limit on how you want to use it!
-You can make several to create a table runner or make several more to make your own quilt top!
 I will probably make a few more of these and use them as the focal points of some throw pillows on my living room couch!
 I can leave them out until it’s time to decorate for Valentine’s Day!